Ethel Mary Piercy1

 Ethel Mary Piercy was the daughter of Benjamin Piercy.1 She married Sir Robert William Buchanan Jardine of Castlemilk, 2nd Bt., son of Sir Robert Jardine of Castlemilk, 1st Bt. and Margaret Seton Hamilton, on 4 July 1894.1 She died on 13 September 1952.1

 From 4 July 1894, her married name became Jardine.
-She was invested as a Officer, Order of the British Empire (O.B.E.) in 1920.1 She held the office of Justice of the Peace (J.P.).1
+She was appointed Officer, Order of the British Empire (O.B.E.) in 1920.1 She held the office of Justice of the Peace (J.P.)1

 Children of Ethel Mary Piercy and Sir Robert William Buchanan Jardine of Castlemilk, 2nd Bt.